 Maya Castronovo ('23) attends Columbia College and is pursuing a major in film and media studies.
 She is interested in the intersections among social justice, awareness and video content.
 Originally from Madison, Wisconsin, Maya is excited to explore all the film opportunities that New York City has to offer.
 Her favorite spots in Morningside Heights include Yoga to the People and The Hungarian Pastry Shop.

 Lori Paulson came to University Life from the School of General Studies communications team, where she served as a Communications Assistant.
 She is also a GS alumna (GS '21), with a degree in Psychology.
 Lori's interest in web design and strategy stems back to the days of Angelfire and Geocities, where she liked to build pages about her cats and favorite musicians (not a lot has changed).
+She's also passionate about viewing the student experience holistically.
 While originally from Seattle, Lori has moved across the country a couple of times and now lives in Brooklyn.
-She's excited to combine her site-building skills with her passion for higher education as she continues her journey at Columbia.
+She's excited to combine her site-building and organizational skills with her passion for higher education as she continues her journey at Columbia.

 Joseph Defraine Greenwell serves as vice president for student affairs in University Life.
 A leader and strategic partner in student affairs for more than 20 years, he has served at University of California, Berkeley, San Francisco State, Stanford, Colgate and Vanderbilt Universities.
 In his role at University Life, Joseph partners with Columbia's 17 schools, central student services and students, staff and faculty on a wide range of student affairs and campus climate topics.
 He focuses on wellness and mental well-being, equity and inclusion, and community citizenship in order to best support students at Columbia and beyond.